ccao-data/data-architecture/.gitlab/issue_templates/Data_Onboarding.md

 # Data Onboarding

-After filling out this issue template, onboard the data, close the issue, and add the neccasry information to the department's data dictionary [here](XXX).
+After filling out this issue template: onboard the data, close the issue, and add the neccasry information to the department's [data catalog](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Data/data_catalog.xlsx).

 ### Description